All articles

 Updated:

 Looking for extra support to reach your weight loss goals?
-Many treatments can help you lose weight safely and sustainably.
-Mounjaro is a GLP-1 receptor agonist designed to treat obesity or overweight in the presence of other weight-related health problems.
-It contains tirzepatide, a drug that helps control hunger and improves how your body uses insulin, making it easier for you to lose weight.
+Many treatments can help you lose weight safely and sustainably, and Mounjaro is one of them.
+Mounjaro is a dual GLP-1/GIP receptor agonist, designed to treat obesity or to help those who are overweight in the presence of other weight-related health conditions.
+It contains tirzepatide, a medication that helps control hunger and improves how your body uses insulin, making it easier for you to lose weight.

 At MedExpress, we know every weight loss journey is unique.
-Starting treatment can feel like a daunting step, and you need to choose the right weight loss medication for you.
-Here, our experts break down what Mounjaro is, how it works and who can use it to help you make an informed decision about seeking treatment.
+Starting treatment can feel like a daunting step, and it’s important to choose the right weight loss medication for you.
+Here, our experts break down what Mounjaro is, how it works and who can use it to help you make an informed decision about starting treatment.

 Article Summary:

-• Mounjaro (tirzepatide) is medication used for weight loss and type 2 diabetes, helping control blood sugar and reduce appetite.
+• Mounjaro is a brand name for tirzepatide, an injectable medication used for weight loss and type 2 diabetes.

 What is Mounjaro?

-Mounjaro is an injectable treatment containing the drug tirzepatide.
-It was originally developed to treat type 2 diabetes, but it also emerged as a highly effective option for weight loss, delivering impressive results for many people.
-You take it once a week with a pre-filled pen, self-injecting into your abdomen, thigh, or upper arm.
+Mounjaro is the brand name for an injectable treatment containing tirzepatide.
+It was originally developed to treat type 2 diabetes, because it’s designed to lower and stabilise blood sugar and helps the body to release insulin when it’s needed.
+But it later emerged as a highly effective option for weight loss, delivering impressive results for many people.

 Because Mounjaro mimics two hormones instead of one, it’s more effective for weight loss than other injectable medications.
 Studies show that, by reducing your food intake and slowing down digestion, Mounjaro can lead to a significant decrease in calorie consumption.